Updated on

-Depression is a mood disorder characterized by intense and persistent feelings of sadness and a loss of interest or enjoyment in things once loved.
-Major depressive disorder affects how you think and feel and can cause severe emotional symptoms and even thoughts that life isn’t worth living anymore.
+Depression is a mood disorder characterized by intense and persistent feelings of sadness and a loss of interest or enjoyment in things once loved (anhedonia).
+The clinical diagnosis per the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) is Major depressive disorder (MDD) and includes feelings of worthlessness, a lack of energy, decreased concentration, and suicidal thoughts.

-Major depression can affect not only the emotional aspect of one’s life but the physical as well.
-Patients may stop caring for their hygiene, experience insomnia or sleep too much, overeat or barely eat leading to weight loss or gain.
+Major depression affects not only the emotional aspect of one’s life but the physical as well.
+Patients may stop caring for their hygiene, experience insomnia or sleep too much, overeat, or experience a loss of appetite, leading to weight loss or gain.

 Nursing Process